 Taking all of the above concerns into consideration, many banks have already indicated that they will not be able to use the Program under the current terms.
 Others will only use it for current customers, greatly limiting the purpose and potential of the Program.
 This would be an unacceptable lost opportunity at a time when we can least afford it.
-I urge you to amend the guidance so that community banks will be able to use it to help their small business partners and communities.
-While we believe that our recommendations are the best means of leveraging the opportunity created by the CARES Act, the creation of a Treasury facility to immediately purchase the loans at par and free up lender balance sheets would also improve Program viability.
+I urge you to amend the guidance so that community banks will willingly use it to help their small business partners and communities.
+While we believe that our recommendations are the best means of leveraging the opportunity created by the CARES Act, the creation of a Treasury facility to immediately purchase the loans at par and free of lender balance sheets would also improve Program viability.

-Finally, I urge you to consider that community banks are themselves small businesses and important employers in their communities.
+Finally, I urge you to consider that community banks are themselves small business and important employers in their communities.
 The low interest rate environment is already a strain on their interest margins.
-Despite this, they are committed to helping their communities in a time of need and have a responsibility to keep their doors open.
-Many areas of the country are served only by community banks, as they don't fit the transaction-based business model of large banks or other non-bank financial services providers.
+Despite this, they are committed to helping their communities in a time of need.
+They have a responsibility to keep their doors open for the sake of their communities.
+Many areas of the country are served only by community banks, as they don't suit the business model of large banks or other non-bank financial services providers.